EdisonLeeeee/GraphGallery/README.md

 # 💨 NEWS
-+ We have removed the TensorFlow dependencyand use PyTorch as the default backend for GraphGallery .
++ We have removed the TensorFlow dependency and use PyTorch as the default backend for GraphGallery.
 + We have integrated the **Adversarial Attacks** in this project, examples please refer to [Graph Adversarial Learning examples](https://github.com/EdisonLeeeee/GraphGallery/blob/master/examples/Graph_Adversarial_Learning).

 # 🚀 Installation